 The American College of Sports Medicine (ACSM) and the American Heart Association (AHA) both recommend that adults engage in at least two days per week of moderate- to high-intensity muscle-strengthening activity, such as resistance or weights training, which can include the use of resistance bands, weight machines or free weights.

 Additionally, the National Institute on Aging (NIA) recommends that older adults engage in progressive strength training two or three times per week.
-And when you do, increase the resistance and number of repetitions you do gradually as you become stronger.
+And when you do the resistance training, increase the resistance and number of repetitions you do gradually as you become stronger.

 These Are the Simplest, Most Effective Exercises for Men and Women Over 40